ISTESRMNCR/CODE-CAMP-2020/content/blog/RuleBook/index.md

 - No submission will be considered for evaluation after the deadline.

-- Maximum 6 developers and minimum 1 developers are allowed in a team.
+- Maximum 6 developers and minimum 1 developer are allowed in a team.

 - The certificates will be given in the form of e-certificates.